apache/hudi/website/docs/quick-start-guide.md

 ```
 :::note
 - Only `Append` mode is supported for delete operation.
-- Deletes to a Keyless table via spark datasource is not supported.
-Deletes for keyless tables are supported with Spark-SQL MergeInto and DELETE commands.
+- Deletes to a Hudi table with Hudi generated primary keys are recommended to go with spark-sql's Delete command.
+With
+spark datasource writers, deletes are expected to contain meta fields when updating the table.
+If not, records being ingested might be treated as new records.
+- With explicit primary key configurations, there are no such constraints to use with spark-datasource writes.

 :::

 </TabItem>